If you want LEDs, you have thousands of choices. Increasingly, however, your choices are branching in two directions:

 Implementation of the LED-integrated troffer involves removing lamps, panelling, sockets, and wiring.
 Subsequently, the LED product is fitted into the rectangular hole left in the ceiling, wired to the main line, and attached to the t-bar.
 The labor required generally involves 15-20 minutes of a certified electrician's time per troffer.

 An LED troffer on the left, a traditional troffer with LED tubes on the right:

 The hardware for a conventional fluorescent tube troffer—including junction box, back panel, ballast, sockets, and lens or louver if relevant—is between $60-110, depending on design.
 LED tubes compatible with typical fluorescent troffers cost $30-$40 per unit.
 So a three-tube troffer, outfitted with LEDs, costs $90-150.

 The troffer is the one application where the right choice between integrated products and LED lamps loaded into traditional fixtures depends on whether the project is new construction or a retrofit.
-If the project is a new space, and therefor requires purchase of fixtures from scratch either way, the difference between the integrated LED fixture and the conventional one are minimal.
+If the project is a new space, and therefore requires purchase of fixtures from scratch either way, the difference between the integrated LED fixture and the conventional one is minimal.